hakwok/GithubPages/index.md

 ## Other Interests and Qualifications
 - I'm on the path to obtaining my California Real Estate Salesperson license, driven by my commitment to thrive in our family business.
 - I hold certification as a USATF Official and have a background as a sprinter in club-college athletics.
 Additionally, I've contributed to my high school alma mater as both a Defensive Backs and Linebackers coach.
 - My interests extend to music, where I've earned an Associate of the Royal Schools of Music Piano Diploma and have actively collaborated with producers as an audio engineer.

+**Top Skills**

+1. Python
+2. Machine Learning
+3. Leadership

 - [x] Fall 2023
 - [x] Winter 2024